miekg/learninggo/functions.md

 parameter.
 Parameters are passed *pass-by-value*.(((functions, pass-by-value))) The variables `r` and `s` <5> are the *named return parameters* (((functions, named return parameters))) for this function.
 Functions in Go can have multiple return values.
-This is very useful to return a value *and* and error.
+This is very useful to return a value *and* error.
 This removes the need for in-band error returns (such as -1 for `EOF`) and modifying an argument.
 If you want the return parameters not to be named you only give the
 types: `(int, int)`.
 If you have only one value to return you may omit the